Alveolar Echinococcosis (Intestinal Infection with the Fox Tapeworm, Echinococcus Multilocularis) in Dogs

 Therapy

-The treatment of alveolar echinococcosis in dogs is complicated and requires long-term antiparasitic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+The treatment of alveolar echinococcosis in dogs is complex and requires long-term antiparasitic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions..
-Medications such as albendazole or mebendazole are often used to inhibit the growth of the larvae.
+Medications such as albendazole or mebendazole are often used to inhibit larval growth.
 In some cases, surgical removal of the cysts may be necessary, especially if they cause significant health problems.

 Prognosis and follow-up care